ExLibrisGroup/alma-print-daemon/README.md

 # alma-print-daemon
 The Alma Print Daemon is an Alma extension that helps you to automatically print letters and slips from the Alma Printout Queues.
-With this new print daemon extension there is no need to use email based printing.
+With this print daemon extension there is no need to use email based printing.
 It will also automatically update itself when new versions are available for easy management and upkeep.

+The application may be installed as a service on a Windows workstation using nssm (https://nssm.cc/).

 The extension's configuration settings include: